trymtv/kollektivet/README.md

 # kollektivet
-Website to organize houshold activeties.
+Website to organize houshold activities.

 Originaly hosted localy on a Raspberry Pi